 Enjoy the Halloween haunts by sticking to your budget

-Even though Halloween falls on a Monday this year, kids and adults are still anxiously awaiting this spooky holiday.
+It is that time of year… kids and adults are anxiously awaiting this spooky holiday.

 Kids are able to dress up as their favorite superheroes, idols or role models and walk around the neighborhood to collect a month's worth of candy while their parents can put on their creative hats to come up with an award-winning costume at the office party.